sayanth-sudo/test/README.md

 ## iOS Application

-The `ios` directory contains a minimal SwiftUI application that provides the same functionality on iPhone.
-Open the folder in Xcode and run the `CalorieCalculatorApp` target on a simulator or device.
+The `ios` directory is a Swift Package that contains an iOS SwiftUI app.
+Open the `ios` folder in Xcode and run the **CalorieCalculator** scheme on a simulator or device.